-So by now you know that the primary goal to prepare our new home before moving in was to get rid of the strong tobacco smell.
+The primary goal to prepare our new home before moving in years ago was to get rid of the strong tobacco smell.
 To best do that, we decided on the following 3 things (in this order):

 We got great referrals for the first two (Scott from Pro-Home Solutions for the paint & Lowes in Dickson for the carpet/install), but I was on my own for the air-duct cleaning.

 I started with the usual techniques: Google searches and ads from the Val-Pak home mailer.
-I made a couple calls and got the standard quotes, but still felt confused about what exactly I should be looking for and what questions I should be asking.
+I made a couple of calls and got the standard quotes.
+However, I still felt confused about what exactly I should be looking for and what questions I should be asking.

 Then I happened upon Mr. B’s Air Ducts.
-As the “Frugal Mom” on NewsChannel5 here in Nashville, I had remembered that he had been a featured business on the station before because of his positive reputation (an A+ rating with the Better Business Bureau).
+As the “Frugal Mom” on NewsChannel5 here in Nashville, I remembered they featured his business on the station before because of his positive reputation (an A+ rating with the Better Business Bureau).

-When I called and spoke to Mr. B himself (aka Warren – yes, he really does answer his own phones after all these years in business!), what impressed me most was that he seemed more concerned about educating me to make sure I asked the right questions about having my air ducts clean than he was about making me his customer.
+I called and spoke to Mr. B himself! (aka Warren – yes, he really does answer his own phones after all these years in business!).
+What impressed me most was that he seemed more concerned about educating me to make sure I asked the right questions about having my air ducts clean than he was about making me his customer.

 He proceeded to tell me two things in particular that set him & his company apart in my mind:

-2. His cleaning technique – there are many people in industry that strictly do “vent line cleaning”; they offer a low price to get in the door, but all they do is vacuum the lines and spray chemical into the air returns.
+2. His cleaning technique – there are many people in the industry that strictly do “vent line cleaning”; they offer a low price to get in the door, but all they do is vacuum the lines and spray chemicals into the air returns.

 Here’s what happens when Mr. B’s comes to your house:

 They go under your house, cut an access hole into the trunk line (main artery) and then attach a HEPA vacuum system.
-They then come back to each line in house, brush it and air sweep it straight to trunk line so as not to bring any debris back into breathing atmosphere.
+They then come back to each line in house, brush it and air sweep it straight to trunk line.
+This prevents bringing any debris back into breathing atmosphere.

 Once every vent is brushed/swept to trunk line, they go back into crawl space/basement and the clean trunk line all the way back to HEPA vacuum with brushes & air sweeps.